 You can utilize Alert Logic® to support containerized workloads in Amazon Web Services (AWS) by deploying the Alert Logic Agent Container.
 One Agent Container can be deployed per host in parallel to other containers on AWS instances to allow network traffic to be collected for inspection by Alert Logic Threat Manager™.

-In the past, customers were directed to use the Alert Logic Universal Agent to protect AWS instances that were running containers.
-With the Agent Container, this is no longer required.
+While Alert Logic's Protected Host agent is still required to protect traditional EC2 instances, this is not the case with containerized workloads.
 The Agent Container collects traffic from both containers and the base instance without installing the host agent.

 Access to the Agent Container image is located on the official Docker Hub site.
 The Docker Hub site contains the pull command required to build the Agent Container on your desired AWS instance.
 The specific pull command is: docker pull alertlogic/al-agent-container

-To run the Agent Container, your environment must meet the following requirements:
+To run the Agent Container on an AWS deployment, your environment must meet the following requirements:

 - It must use one or more of these platforms: